techtrekleo/audio-visualizer/README.md

 ## Features

--   **Multiple Visualization Styles**: Choose from styles like 'Monstercat', 'Tech Wave', 'Magic Circle', and more.
+-   **Multiple Visualization Styles**: Choose from styles like 'Monstercat', 'Luminous Wave', 'Fusion', and more.
 -   **Real-time Customization**: Adjust sensitivity, balance, smoothing, text, fonts, and colors on the fly.
 -   **Audio Upload**: Supports drag-and-drop and file browsing for your audio tracks.
 -   **Video Recording**: Record the canvas animation combined with the audio into a downloadable MP4/WebM file.